ProgSoc/git-workshop-project/README.md

 # ProgSoc Git Workshop Demo

-This is a demo project for the ProgSoc Git Workshop.
+This is a demo project for the ProgSoc Git Workshop 2023.

 The code used here was copied from this blog post: https://jamesinkala.com/blog/creating-a-tic-tac-toe-nodejs-game/